Get help now Make a donation

 Discharge summary

-This is a report completed by your hospital care team when you are discharged from hospital.
+This is a report completed by your care team when you are discharged from hospital.
 It should explain any diagnosis you have and summarise the care and treatment you’ve had in hospital.

 Discrimination